 Working Together helps people with disabilities prepare for, obtain and maintain employment.
 This unique, comprehensive and participant centered program is designed to develop the skills required to help individuals achieve their employment goals.

-Job Focus is an employment service for persons with disabilities and work workplace injuries.
+Job Focus is an employment service for persons with disabilities and workplace injuries.
 The program offers one-to-one flexible services to help individuals work towards full or part-time employment, volunteer work, or self-employment. *Offered at our Atlantic Regional Office only.

 Computer Tutoring Programs